The discovery made by the Cacciamine Vieste of the Navy thanks to the sophisticated equipment supplied

 The crew was composed of 507 men.

-21 March 1942 took part in the second battle of Sirte succeeding in striking the British cruiser Cleopatra without causing serious damage.
-The prohibitive weather conditions encountered during the battle, forced the ship to return to Messina to buffer some damage suffered by the sea.
+On March 21, 1942, he took part in the second battle of Sirte, managing to hit the British cruiser Cleopatra without causing serious damage.
+The prohibitive weather conditions encountered during the battle forced the ship to return to Messina to buffer some damage suffered by the sea.

 The 1 April 1942 Giovanni Delle Bande Nere sailed from the base of Messina to La Spezia, escorted by the destroyer Aviere and the torpedo boat Libra.
 At the 9 in the morning he was intercepted by the British submarine Urge who torpedoed him.
 The ship broke down, sinking quickly and bringing with it a large part of the crew.